radovluk/Smart-Contract-Exercise/08-Maximal-Extractable-Value/solution/solution-code/README.md

 ### Possible Mitigation

-DEX should support slippage tolerance to protect against significant price movements.
+DEXs should support slippage tolerance to protect against significant price movements.
 If the price moves beyond the tolerance, the transaction reverts.

 ```solidity
 function ethToUsdcWithSlippage(uint minUsdcOut) external payable {